 6. BRUSH THE DIRT OFF

-Depending on the type of fabric, you could try a clothes brush to remove any surface lint, dust, hair and food particles and give the garment and overall refresh (stay tuned as we’ll be launching one soon).
+Depending on the type of fabric, you could try a clothes brush to remove any surface lint, dust, hair and food particles and give the garment and overall refresh.
+Our beechwood Natural Bristles Clothes Brush does the job amazingly.
 Begin at the top and work your way down, always brushing downwards in a gentle motion.
 This is perfect for sturdier fabrics like wool blends, blazers and suit jackets.